cloudmesh-community/fa18-523-67/notebook.md

 # Week 11/16/18 - 11/22/18

-* Updating the 2 page paper
+* Finished and posted the 2 page paper
 * working on project
 * finished watching Web Search video